-Acta Radiologica is published in Association with the Nordic Society of Medical Radiology, an association of the following radiological societies:
+Acta Radiologica is a fully peer reviewed journal published in Association with the Nordic Society of Medical Radiology, an association of the following radiological societies:

 * Society of Radiology in Iceland